 Antibody SKM9-2 Shows Sensitivity for Mesothelioma

-Dr. Shoutaro Tsuji of Gunma University of Health and Welfare is currently uncovering an anti-mesothelioma antibody often referred to as an antibody drug, to be used as an immunotherapy treatment.
+Dr. Shoutaro Tsuji of Gunma University of Health and Welfare has uncovered an anti-mesothelioma antibody, often referred to as an antibody drug, to be used as an immunotherapy treatment.
 These treatments engage a patient’s body’s immune system to fight against different conditions.

 This comes after the antibody HEG1 SKM9-2 showed a high sensitivity for mesothelioma, meaning scientists could use SKM9-2 as a mesothelioma biomarker.
 Additionally, medical professionals can use this biomarker to develop other anti-mesothelioma immunotherapies.
 This mesothelioma antibody shows promise for new treatment opportunities for patients.
 In this article, Mesothelioma Hub will detail the information you need to know about the mesothelioma antibody; SKM9-2.